AsianKoala/FTC_14607/README.md

 # FTC_14607

-master branch - beta male code ( stable )
+master branch - beta unchad code ( stable, 9/10 times just clone this one)

-neil branch - alpha male code ( newest )
+neil branch - alpha chad code ( newest/the one that i like to test stuff on)

-backup branch - supa beta ( code releases )
+backup branch - super beta unchad code (i commit to this like end of day)

-pid branch - pid project by kari over the summer

 any other branch - irrelevant

+the alpha/beta thing was a joke i do not condone any hate against beta males like me follow me on twitch twitch.tv/asianK0ala